stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 Alternatively, fragment the Model into two model objects, so that the View can connect only to the part that is relevant.

-Prevent a View refresh if
-the model changes on some information that is not displayed due to the state of the view.

 Inform the View of what actually changed, instead of asking for a full refreshes